Help, my fabric has shrunk! My tips and tricks to avoid disasters.

 - Cotton twill: 4%

-If you had to remember just one number, take 10% shrinkage as a safety margin.
+If you only remember one number, take 10% shrinkage as a safety margin.

-So, if you need 1m of fabric at the end and you choose a cotton cretonne, ideally you should take 10% more.
-That is 1.1m.
+So, if you need 1m of fabric after washing and you choose cotton calico, ideally take 10% more.
+That’s 1.1m.

-[desired length] x ( 1 + shrinkage rate in percent ) = length to buy.
+[desired length] x (1 + shrinkage rate as a decimal) = length to buy.

-Once you have this information in mind, it's really easy to juggle the necessary lengths for your creations.
-Don't forget your haberdasher is also there to help you 😊.
+With this information in mind, it’s really easy to manage the fabric lengths needed for your projects.
+Don’t forget your haberdasher is also here to help you 😊.

 Leave a comment